puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

     curl 'localhost:4567?string=Hello!'

 By default, your message will be spoken by the cow character.
-Let's try passing in another parameter to change this:
+Let's try passing in another parameter to change this.

     curl 'localhost:4567?string=Hello!&character=elephant'